-If you have an idea for a fundraising event we can help, just complete an Event Planner: Thesubath.com/new-event/ This takes you through the stages of creating a successful event and getting support and necessary agreements from the SU.
-Or if you would like to chat through your idea please email us at ragstaff@bath.ac.uk or come in and see us in the Volunteering Office.
+If you have an idea for a fundraising event we can help, just complete an Event Planner.
+This takes you through the stages of creating a successful event and getting support and necessary agreements from the SU.
+Or if you would like to chat through your idea please email us at su-fundraising@bath.ac.uk or come in and see us in the Volunteering Office.